tamohannes/urartu/README.md

 ## Example Usage

-Running an action with Urartu is as easy as waving a wand.
+Running an action with UrarTU is as easy as waving a wand.
 Just provide the name of the configuration file containing the action, followed by the action name itself. 🪄 For instance, let's say you want to ignite the `example` action – an action that's a bit shy on functionality for now.

 Simply execute the following command in your terminal:
 ```bash